 Let’s Talk Detox

 Nutritionists throw a lot of words around, but to tell you the truth, we’re not always sure what they mean or why they might be important.
 For instance, detox.
-Diets that promise to rid our bodies of so-called toxins are popular, particularly at this time of year when many people are looking for a fresh start.
+Diets that promise to rid our bodies of so-called toxins are popular.
 While expensive juice-based diets can be very effective at flushing out your bank account, there’s little science-based evidence to suggest that these regimens offer much in the way of health benefits.

 To be sure, toxins exist.
 Things like pesticides, lead, excess amounts of alcohol, and medications can take their toll, but our bodies are well designed to rid themselves of these with their own in-house detox system—otherwise known as your liver and kidneys.